Specialty testing reveals the cause of food allergy symptoms

 Generally, food intolerance is limited to digestive problems, comes on gradually, and may only happen when you eat the suspect food often or eat a lot of it.
 In contrast, food allergies can come on quickly and with exposure to very little of the allergen.

-Drs.
-Noga Askenazi and Eugenia Hahn can determine if allergies are truly to blame by ordering specialized tests.
+Dr. Noga Askenazi can determine if allergies are truly to blame by ordering specialized tests.
 The gold standard in testing is typically either a patch or prick skin test.
 These tests involve exposing you to a very small amount of the suspected allergen in a controlled and safe environment.
 The extract will be applied via an adhesive patch or a painless skin prick.
-Drs.
-Askenazi and Hahn will then monitor for reactions (such as a raised bump) that suggest the food is indeed the allergen.
+Dr. Askenazi and the staff will then monitor for reactions (such as a raised bump) that suggest the food is indeed the allergen.

 While skin tests are very reliable diagnostic tools for many types of allergies, they are not conclusive for all types of food allergies.
 In some cases, an oral ingestion or food challenge may be suggested.
 This challenge involves the consumption of tiny amounts of the suspect allergen.
 The process is repeated with larger amounts of the suspected food until either a reaction is seen or the food is ruled out as the cause of your symptoms.
 Safety is maintained as the tests are conducted at Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois and under the supervision of our specialists.